rathod-tirth/SQL/Readme.md

       SELECT marks/100*100 AS Percentage FROM student;
       ```

+4. ### DCL - Data Control Language :

+   - DCL commands are used to grant and take back authority from any database user.

+   - **DCL commands :**

+      - GRANT
+      - REVOKE

+   1. **GRANT :**  It is used to give user access privileges to a database.

+      ```SQL
+      GRANT INSERT, UPDATE ON student TO user_1;
+      ```

+   2. **REVOKE :** It is used to take back permissions from the user.

+      ```SQL
+      REVOKE INSERT ON student TO user_1;
+      ```

+5. ### TCL - Transaction Control Language :

+   - TCL commands can only use with DML commands like INSERT, DELETE and UPDATE only.

+   - These operations are automatically committed in the database that's why they cannot be used while creating tables or dropping them.

+   - **TCL commands :**

+      - COMMIT
+      - ROLLBACK
+      - SAVEPOINT

+   1. **COMMIT :** Commit command is used to save all the transactions to the database.

+   2. **ROLLBACK :** Rollback command is used to undo transactions that have not already been saved to the database.

+   3. **SAVEPOINT :** It is used to roll the transaction back to a certain point without rolling back the entire transaction.

 ## Aggretate Functions :

 - SQL aggregation function is used to perform the calculations on multiple rows of a single column of a table.
 It returns a single value.